Guns N’ Roses were in turmoil in 1995.

 He Lost His Mind Today

-In true GN’R style, though, things didn’t stay on track for very long.
-Chaos ensued on the North American leg of the tour, when a show was cancelled just one hour before it’s scheduled start time, kicking off a riot which resulting in 9,000 fans smashing up the arena and surrounding area.
+Chaos ensued on the North American leg of the tour, after a show was cancelled just one hour before it’s scheduled start time.
+This kicked off a riot which saw 9,000 fans destroy the arena and surrounding area.
+The organizers blamed Rose for causing the riot, but he passed the buck right back to them.

 His ex-bandmates were less than impressed with these shenanigans.